KZTN/COVID-RN/README-US.md

   <img alt="COVID-RN" src=".github/COVID-RN_showcase.png" width="100%">
 </p>

-## ⚠️ Warning
+## ⚠️ Atenção

-A new API has been developed and is ready to use, check the <a href="#-Documentação"> Documentation </a>.
+<b>A new API has been developed and is ready to use, check <a href="#-Documentação">Documentation</a>.</b>
-> It is recommended for new users to use V2.
-Because V1, even continuing to receive daily data, will no longer support new updates.
+> V2 is recommended for new users.
+Because V1, while continuing to receive daily data, will no longer support new updates.

-> Requests for specific dates will be implemented shortly in V2.
-Check out the <a href="#Workflow"> Workflow </a>.
+> Requests for specific dates have been implemented and are released for use and consultation, the related documentation has also been updated.

+> Documentations have been unified, see <a href="#-Documentação">Documentation</a>

 ## 💻 Project